 Prunes are good for the proper development of the brain as it contains many memory enhancing compounds like Neochlorogenic acid, chlorogenic acid, caffeic acid, flavonols, and flavonoids.
 Prunes are also useful as a supportive adjuvant in the treatment of impaired memory function (4).

 2. Prevents Hypertension

-Prune helps in the prevention of cardiovascular disorder.
-Due to the presence of potassium, prunes lowers the blood pressure.
-Another benefit of prunes is helped in reducing the LDL and maintain the body fluid level (5).
+Prune helps in the prevention of cardiovascular disorders.
+Due to the presence of potassium, prunes lowers blood pressure.
+Another benefit of prunes is helped in reducing LDL and maintain the body fluid level (5).

 3. Weight loss

 Prunes have a low glycemic index due to an adequate amount of fiber.
 Consumption of prunes adds the growth of beneficial gut bacteria, improves lipid and glucose metabolism, and reduces inflammation (6).
 This helps in weight loss.

 The high fiber and low glycemic activity of prunes make prunes a safe snack for diabetic patients.
 Along with this prunes, especially the dried ones contain fructose and sorbitol which helps in lowering the blood glucose and insulin level of the body (7).